 The Story Of Ruby Bridges.
 I really like this book because it’s the true story of a child told in a way that children of the same age can really understand.
 This book celebrates six year old Ruby, who in 1960, faced angry crowds and empty classrooms as she became the first child to attend an all-white school after a court-ordered desegregation in New Orleans.
 Author Coles does a great job of making an historical event personal and showing how a child can overcome a difficult situation.

-Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909.
+Brave Girl: Clara and the Shirtwaist Makers’ Strike of 1909 by Michelle Markel, illustrated by Melissa Sweet.
 Clara comes to NYC dirt poor but full of grit.
 She works a miserable, backbreaking job at a garment factory.
 An extraordinary individual, she taught herself to read and led the largest walkout of women workers in U.S. History, despite being beaten and jailed for participating in labor strikes.
 Melissa Sweet’s books and illustrations just keep getting better and better and she tells a valuable story of the history of women workers, the importance of fair labor practices, and being brave in the face of powerful institutions, all of which still resonates today.

 Oliver Button Is a Sissy.
 I was rather surprised to find this 1979 dePaola book.
 Oliver Button likes to do things like play with paper dolls, dress up, draw and read.
 The other boys tease him and write “Oliver Button is a Sissy” on the school walls but his parents sign him up for dancing lessons, where he thrives and works hard on a routine for the talent contest.
 Oliver doesn’t win the contest, but when he returns to school he finds the boys have crossed out “sissy” and written “star”.
 At first I was put off by the way Oliver’s father also rejected Oliver’s differences, but his father not only let him start dance class, he ended up being proud of Oliver.
 I thought about how a lot of parents, unfortunately, still lack the courage to accept their children when they don’t conform to an ideal picture.
 I also liked the fact that Oliver’s difference was not what got him down, it was the results of the talent contest.
 Let’s face it, we all are a little bummed when we don’t win, but the new found support of his friends was just the right ending.